From some time I have been working on a book about creating languages.

 Why?

-Because I think that languages are extremely useful tools and by creating languages and supporting tools we have the power to change completely how people and organization works.
-I have seen the effect languages can have on productivity in real companies and I think that more organizations should get those benefits.
+Because I think that languages are extremely useful tools and by creating languages and supporting tools we have the power to completely change how people and organizations work.
+I have seen the effect languages can have on productivity in real companies, and I think that more organizations should get those benefits.

 Creating a language has been regarded as a very difficult challenge.
-I think it does not need to be the case: with the right approach I think we can build languages with a reasonable effort.
+I think this doesn’t need to be the case: with the right approach, we can build languages with a reasonable effort.

 1. Motivation: why do you want to build language machinery?